scratchlyurl/go/README.md

 URL Code | What to add
 ------------ | -------------
-`/p` | add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project `/s` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the project section of the studio
+`/p` | add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project `/e` | add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project editor `/f` | add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project fullscreen mode
+`/s` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the project section of the studio
 `/c` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the comment section of the studio
 `/m` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the curator section of the studio